d-u-d-e/my-notes-cplusplus/NicolaiJosuttis_C++20TheCompleteGuide.md

     `return_void()` must not be provided.
 Note that it is undefined behavior if coroutines are implemented in a way that they sometimes may and sometimes may not return a value.

 9) So far, we have seen how coroutines are controlled from the outside using coroutine interfaces (wrapping coroutine handles and their promises).
 However, there is another configuration point that coroutines can (and have to) provide themselves: **awaitables**.
 Awaitables is the term for what the operator `co_await` needs as its operand.
 Thus, awaitables are all objects that `co_await` can deal with. **Awaiter** is the term for one specific (and typical) way to implement an awaitable.
 It has to provide three specific member functions to deal with the suspension and the resumption of a coroutine. `std::suspend_always` and `std::suspend_never` are two examples of awaiters.
 Awaiters must provide:
-    - `auto await_ready()`: This function is called for a coroutine immediately before the coroutine is suspended.
+    - `bool await_ready()`: This function is called for a coroutine immediately before the coroutine is suspended.
 It is provided to (temporarily) turn off suspension completely.
 If it returns `true`, the coroutine is not suspended at all.
 This function usually just returns `false` (“no, do not block/ignore any suspension”).
 To save the cost of suspension, it might conditionally yield `true` when a suspension makes no sense.
 Note that in this function, the coroutine is not suspended yet.
     - `auto await_suspend(awaitHdl)`: This function is called for a coroutine immediately after the coroutine is suspended.
 The parameter `awaitHdl` is the handle of the coroutine that was suspended.
-It has the type `std::coroutine_handle<PromiseType>`. n this function, you can specify what to do next, including resuming the suspended or the awaiting coroutine immediately.
+It has the type `std::coroutine_handle<PromiseType>`.
+In this function, you can specify what to do next, including resuming the suspended or the awaiting coroutine immediately.
 You could even destroy the coroutine here.
     - `auto await_resume()`: This function is called for a coroutine when the coroutine is resumed after a successful suspension.

     An example: